inet-framework/inet/showcases/tsn/trafficshaping/timeawareshaper/doc/index.rst

    :align: center

 There are four applications in the network creating two independent data streams between the client and the server.
-The data rate of both streams are ~48 Mbps at the application level in the client.
+The data rates are 40Mbps and 20Mbps at the application level in the client.

 .. literalinclude:: ../omnetpp.ini
    :start-at: client applications